EricDavidWells/piano_synth/README.md

 My attempt at creating a colorful visualization of common .midi files.
-A cannon launches colorful balls which land at corresponding notes pitches.
-The height of the ball reflects the note volume.
+A cannon launches colorful balls which land on note timings.
+The horizontal position of the landing spot represents the pitch of the note, while the height of the corresponding bar that appears corresponds to the volume of the note.
 Look [https://www.youtube.com/watch?v=FQs-HAAVmhs](here) for an example.

 ![](piano_synth/data/Pictures/screenshot.png)